Multitask Pointer Network for Multi-Representational Parsing: Experiments

 In each training epoch, we use the same number of examples from each task and choose the multitask model with the highest harmonic mean among Labelled Attachment Scores on augmented and regular development sets.
-Due to random initializations, we report average accuracy over 3 repetitions.
-Finally, we use the Adam optimizer \cite{Adam} and follow \cite{Ma18,DozatM17} for parameter optimization and hyper-parameter selection.
-These are detailed in Appendix~\ref{sec:appendix}.
+In addition, average accuracy over 3 repetitions is reported due to random initializations.

+Finally, for parameter optimization and hyper-parameter selection, we follow \citep{Ma18,DozatM17} and these are detailed in Table~\ref{tab:hyper}. \dani{Please note that we use for the multitask variant the exact same hyper-parameters as the single-task baselines.
+By optimizing them to our specific multitask model, we could certainly increase performance; however, we decided to keep the same settings for a fair comparison.}